-A fourth draft of the plan was prepared based on the local government input that was received.
-It was then sent to the Federal Emergency Management Agency for preliminary approval.
-A letter dated January 4, 2012, indicated such approval.
 The Judiciary Committee of the County Board reviewed this draft on April 10, 2012, and recommended the draft plan to the full County Board for its review and action.
+The County Board of Supervisors adopted this plan at their meeting on April 17, 2012.